piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

     DB = SQLiteEngine(path='my_test_db.sqlite')

+It's also useful if you're deploying your code to different environments (e.g. staging and production).
+Have two configuration files, and set the environment variable accordingly.

 If the ``piccolo_conf.py`` file is located in a sub-module (rather than the root of your project) you can specify the path like this: